yuxin2003/yuxin2003.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m **Yuxin Chen**.
 I’m a master’s student in [Department of Communication and Media Research (IKMZ)](https://www.ikmz.uzh.ch/en.html), University of Zurich, supervised by [Prof. Tobias Dienlin](https://www.ikmz.uzh.ch/en/research/divisions/mediapsychology-and-methods/team/tobias-dienlin.html) and [Dr. Nicole Bizzotto](https://www.ikmz.uzh.ch/en/research/divisions/mediapsychology-and-methods/team/nicole-bizzotto.html).
-Before coming to IKMZ, I earned my B.A. with distinction from [Shanghai International Studies University](https://en.shisu.edu.cn/).
+Before coming to IKMZ, I earned my B.A. with distinction from Shanghai International Studies University.

 My research focuses on **emerging technologies** and **health communication** with a **quantitative approach** (survey, experiment, and experience sampling method).
-I’m currently interested in: (1) how emerging technologies, such as AI chatbots, can be utilized for health interventions (2) the development of online mental health tools based on uncertainty management.
+I’m currently interested in: (1) how emerging technologies, such as AI chatbots, can be utilized for health interventions; and (2) the impact of daily social media use on mental health.
 You can learn more about my research in the [Research Works](https://yuxin2003.github.io/research/) page.

 My work has published in *Computers in Human Behavior Reports*, and at conferences, such as the annual conference of the International Communication Association (*ICA*).